 The difference lies in the user interface and work flow which you can see while editing/annotating documents on your mobile devices.
 I will not say which interface is better as I found no problems in using either one.
 It’s just a matter of preference.

-Final Words About YouSendIt
+Final Thoughts About YouSendIt

 The question now is, should you download YouSendIt app?
 Obviously, the answer will depend on your needs.
 If you have the need to share large files regularly YouSendIt will work best to your advantage.
 The YouSendIt mobile app makes the web service even more useful and could be a productive tool for mobile professionals like most of us.